ArthurFerreira2/puce6502/README.md

 *Absolute-X, absolute-Y, and Zero page-Y addressing modes which need an extra cycle if indexing crosses a page boundary, or if the instruction writes to memory.*

-You can easely interface it with your code using the provided two functions :
+You can easely interface it with your code using the two provided functions :

 ```
 void puce6502Reset();
 void puce6502Exec(long long int cycleCount);
 ```

 RAM and ROM are implemented using 8 bits integer arrays.
-And are directly accessible to you code to load ROM binary images or optimise video generation\
+And are directly accessible to your code to load ROM binary images and, for example, generate video output\
 RAM starts at adress 0x000\
-Update this three #define to adapt it to your needs :
+Update the three #define to adapt it to your needs :
 ```
 #define ROMSTART 0xD000
 #define ROMSIZE  0x3000